xChrisDuran/personal-portfolio/README.md

 # Learn Git Training

-1. Create a fork of the [this](https://github.com/sf-wdi-LABS/personal-portfolio) by clicking "Fork" on the top right.
+1. Create a fork of [this](https://github.com/sf-wdi-36/personal-portfolio) by clicking "Fork" on the top right.

   ![fork button](https://cloud.githubusercontent.com/assets/6520345/17564556/97ecdd00-5ee8-11e6-9ad0-a7b8104579ff.png)